adityachap/aws-assignment-asg/README.md

 ### Root Stack/Module

-The root stack is the oly stack you need to deploy on cloudformation, it will automatically deploy the nested stacks defined in it.
+The root stack is the only stack you need to deploy on cloudformation, it will automatically deploy the nested stacks defined in it.

 In this solution the rootstack is the file "Root_Stack.yaml" and it consists of 3 Resources which are the nested stacks/modules as given below